huggingface/transformers/docs/source/testing.rst

     def test_whatever(self):
         tmp_dir = self.get_auto_remove_tmp_dir()

-``tmp_dir`` will contain the path to the created temp dir.
+``tmp_dir`` will contain the path to the created temporary dir.
 It will be automatically removed at the end of the test.

 * Create a temporary dir of my choice, ensure it's empty before the test starts and don't empty it after the test.